Scottish COVID-19 Inquiry Newsletter: Issue 2 (Autumn 2022)

 Our reports would take too long to produce if everyone affected by COVID-19 in Scotland spoke about their experiences at public hearings, but we want to make sure people can share their views with the Inquiry in proportionate ways to help its work.

-The listening project aims to give you the opportunity to participate in the Inquiry, should you wish to do so.
+The public participation project aims to give you the opportunity to participate in the Inquiry, should you wish to do so.
 It will allow you to share your experiences with us and tell us what lessons you believe should be learned.
-The listening project will also enable us to gather essential information in a manageable way to guide our investigations.
-We intend to begin listening project pilot activities towards the end of this year and open it up more widely in early 2023.
+The project will also enable us to gather essential information in a manageable way to guide our investigations.
+We intend to begin pilot activities towards the end of this year and open it up more widely in early 2023.

 We will publish more detailed information about the project nearer the time.